w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/bridgehub-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the BridgeHub parachain:
+Here you will find a variety of dashboards that help visualize data from the BridgeHub parachain:

 - [BridgeHub](https://dune.com/substrate/bridgehub): A comprehensive analysis of BridgeHub,
   including: Kusama Related On Chain Data Analysis, Analysis of Messages with Kusama.